 I just got done watching Pillars of Earth (series not book) and am starting to move on to it's sequel World Without End.
-It's during a breast grouping prior to a woman's execution that I realize a fundamental problem I have with the World Without End.
+It's during a breast groping prior to a woman's execution that I realize a fundamental problem I have with the World Without End.

 That said I'm still watching it and I am not a woman, I am black and the same problem can be found in Roots.

 While in the past I've said I reserve the right to be pissed about slavery, I still have to function.
 I do this by putting it and every other fucked up thing that EVER happened into historical context.
 While I don't excuse all that stuff it's the way the world was.
 It happened and unless I had a DeLorean I can't change it.
 If I try to look at every event in history, and being a history nut I would try, through contemporary value and moral lenses I would drive myself insane.
 I have to live with it and move on.

 Which brings me to the Roots phenomenon.
 Roots took my anger at racial injustice and manipulated me.
 When I first saw it was when I was a kid, and I was more or less told this is how it happened.
 This is how life was back then.
 I'm not denying that some fucked up shit happened, but Roots, which by the way Alex Haley plagerized, is a book that was written in the racially charged 1960's it's not exactly an unbiased account of history.
 I'm talking mostly about the miniseries but in rewatching it becomes clear that it is somewhat manipulative.

 I hate this sort of thing for two reasons, one I feel that audience manipulation, especially blatant audience manipulation is a sure sign of bad writing.
 If you haven't written a character I care about enough about to get invested in without cutting off his foot, go back and try again.